rajatsinghten/IRCTC_API/readme.md

 * If parameters are missing or invalid, the API responds with an error and HTTP status code **400**.
 * The API forwards any upstream errors with appropriate HTTP status codes.

----

-Would you like me to add examples in Python or JavaScript to this README, or perhaps generate it as a `.md` file for you?